 (a) Discovery Period

-(i) Interested Parties shall have up to one hundred twenty (120) calendar days after the Publication Date (unless such period is extended with the written consent of NYPA or by FERC order) to serve reasonable Information Requests on NYPA.
+(i) Interested Parties shall have up to one hundred twenty (120) calendar days after the Publication Date (unless such period is extended with the written consent of NYPA or by FERC order) to serve Information Requests on NYPA.
 If the deadline for Interested Parties should fall on a weekend or a holiday recognized by FERC, then Information Requests shall be due no later than the next business day.
 Such Information Requests shall be limited to what is or may reasonably be necessary to determine:

 (A) The extent or effect of an Accounting Change;